morrownr/8821au-20210708/README.md

 Question: Why do you recommend Mediatek based adapters when you maintain this repo for a Realtek driver?

 Answer: Many new Linux users already have adapters based on Realtek chipsets.
 This repo is for Linux users to support their existing adapters but my STRONG recommendation is for Linux users to seek out WiFi solutions based on Mediatek, Intel or Atheros chipsets and drivers.
 If users are looking at a USB solution, Mediatek and Atheros based adapters are the best solution.
 Realtek based USB adapters are not a good solution because Realtek does not follow Linux Wireless standards for USB WiFi adapters.
 Realtek drivers are problematic in many ways.
 You have been WARNED.
-For information about usb wifi adapters:
+For information about USB WiFi adapters:

 https://github.com/morrownr/USB-WiFi